Esp32vsEvil/TeslaScanner/README.md

 You can of course modify this program to control whatever your little heart desires.

 Written in the Arduino IDE and uses several libraries included with the ESP32 boards.

+For educational use only, we are not responsible for any use outside of education.